DennisDosso/rdfCacheThroughStrike/README_new.md

 Here a list of operations frequently done to run the experiments, step by step.

-## PREPRECOESSING
+## PREPROCESSING

 ### Step 1: create the database BSBM

 The very first step is to create a database.
 Here we used BSBM.
 If you have the jar, the command to generate the data is the following (it creates a text file containing triples composing the database):
 <pre>
-java -cp bsbm.jar benchmark/generator/Generator -s ttl -fn dataset1m -pc 3000
+java -cp bsbm.jar benchmark/generator/Generator -s ttl -fn dataset100M -pc 284826
 </pre>
 (you need the BSBM jar for this)